The Diary (J Dilla album): The Anthem

 On February 11, 2013, "The Anthem", featuring Detroit rap duo Frank n Dank, was made available to stream on Rappcats' SoundCloud.
 It was made purchasable at Rappcats.com on 12-inch vinyl on April 15, 2013, packaged with B-side "Trucks" – Dilla's take on Gary Numan's new wave classic, "Cars" – which was previously leaked as an unmixed, unmastered MP3.
 Both tracks were produced, and feature complete vocal performances, by J Dilla.
-According to a press release, multi-track masters of the tracks were found on 2-inch tape shortly after Dilla's passing in 2006.
+According to a press release, multi-track masters of the tracks were found on 2-inch tape shortly after Dilla's death in 2006.
 They were finished by engineer Dave Cooley, who worked extensively with Dilla during his years in Los Angeles.
 While preserving all of the elements from the original demos, Cooley attempted to finalize Dilla's vision for these tracks, using the late musician's original demo mixes as his guide.
 The 12-inch features Dilla's original mix of "Trucks", which includes an extra verse and alternate vocals.
 "The Anthem", which interpolated R. Kelly's "Fiesta" on the chorus, was initially recorded on an aggressive beat composed by Kanye West, who was unaware that Dilla had used the beat which he originally made for Jay-Z. That version, entitled "We F'd Up", was revealed through the Pay Jay leak.
 In 2008, Kanye West disclosed, on his now defunct blog, that he had "[n]ever heard this song till now".
 "I made this beat in 2001, of course right after 'Takeover'," he wrote. "[W]e were [having] problems clearing the Doors sample so I made this version originally [for] Big Bro Hov."
 In the end however, Dilla produced the song himself as "The Anthem" which is the entire opposite of the leaked version.